-Following the last valuation of the Firefighters' Pension Scheme there was an average increase of 12.6% in the employer's contribution rate which resulted in an increase of £1.560m in the overall cost.
-The Government have made grant funding available towards the additional cost in 2021/22 and we have been informed that this funding will continue in 2022/23.
+Following the last valuation of the Firefighters' Pension Scheme there was an average increase of 12.6% in the employer's contribution rate which resulted in an increase of £1.5M in the overall cost.
+In previous years, the government have made grant funding available towards the additional cost and we have been informed that this funding will continue in 2023/24.
 We expect this funding to be mainstreamed into the settlement funding assessment at some point in the future.